-Before plans are executed on the infrastructure in the network loading simulation (e. g., 18), a certain share of agents (usually 10%) is allowed to select and clone a plan (here: the plan with the highest score per agent) and to subsequently modify this cloned plan.
-Three choice dimensions are considered: time choice (19), route choice (20), and destination choice as described in this paper.
+Before the plans are executed on the infrastructure a certain share of the agents (usually 10 %) is allowed to clone the selected plan (here: the plan with the highest score per agent) and to subsequently modify this cloned plan.
+Three choice dimensions are considered: time choice (Balmer et al., 2005), route choice (Lefebvre and Balmer, 2007), and destination choice, as described later.